Emergency Medicine AP Fellowship with Riverside University Health System

 Eligibility

-Riverside’s Fellowship accepts both PAs and NPs.
-A fellow must be a graduate of an accredited program.
-Eligible for and/or possess current CA Medical Board Licensure (eligible candidates must be fully licensed by the start of the program).
+A fellow must be a graduate of PA program or ACEN accredited NP program.
+Eligible for and/or possess current CA Medical Board Physician Assistant licensure (eligible candidates must be fully licensed by the start of the program) or California Nurse Practitioner licensure.
 Eligible for and/or possess current DEA licensure (eligible candidates must be fully licensed by the start of the program).
+Current certification in ACLS, BLS, and PALS.
 Previous EMS/ED work experience is highly desirable but not required.

 Partnering to improve patient lives